 Gap year community volunteering project in South Africa

-Responsible travel: Gap year community volunteering project in South Africa
+Responsible tourism: Gap year community volunteering project in South Africa

 In the UK we aim to: